onamkrverma/Okv-GeoPin/README.md

 # Okv-GeoPin

-Okv-GeoPin is a geolocation-based application that allows users to pin locations on a map and share their location with other.
+Okv-GeoPin is a geolocation-based application that allows users to pin locations on a map and share their location with other in real-time.
 This monorepo contains both the client and server code for the application.

 ![image](https://github.com/user-attachments/assets/e857811a-7de8-4a3e-b421-bcb50cb740d3)